About the Journal

 I. Duties and responsibilities of the Publisher:

-- To offer editors technical support including publishing tools and tools for detecting plagiarism, self-plagiarism, text recycling and redundant publications.
+- To offer editors technical support, including publishing tools and tools for detecting plagiarism, self-plagiarism, text recycling, and redundant publications.

 - To respect the editorial independence.